Phanerozoic: Devonian Period

 The Devonian spans from 419 million to 359 million years ago.
-Also informally known as the "Age of the Fish", the Devonian features a huge diversification in fish.
-Armored fish included jawless "agnathans", as well as jawed placoderms such as Dunkleosteus.
-The Devonian also saw a diversification of modern fish groups such as chondricthyans (sharks and kin), osteichthyans (ray-finned fish), and sarcopterygians (lobe-finned fish).
-One lineage of sarcopterygians evolved into the first four-limbed vertebrates, which would eventually become tetrapods.
-On land, plant groups diversified; the first trees and seeds evolved during this period.
-By the Middle Devonian, shrub-like forests of early plants existed: lycophytes, horsetails, ferns, and progymnosperm.
-This event also allowed the diversification of arthropod life as they took advantage of the new habitat.
+Also informally known as the "Age of the Fish", the Devonian features a huge diversification in fish such as the jawless conodonts and ostracoderms, as well as jawed fish such as the armored placoderms (e.g. Dunkleosteus), the spiny acanthodians and early bony fish.
+The Devonian also saw the primitive appearance of modern fish groups such as chondricthyans (cartilaginous fish) and osteichthyans (bony fish), the latter of which include two clades — the actinopterygians (ray-finned fish) and sarcopterygians (lobe-finned fish).
+One lineage of sarcopterygians, Rhipidistia, evolved the first four-limbed vertebrates, which would eventually become tetrapods.
+On land, plant groups diversified after the Silurian-Devonian Terrestrial Revolution; the first woody ferns and the earliest seed plants evolved during this period.
+By the Middle Devonian, shrub-like forests existed: lycophytes, horsetails and progymnosperm.
+This greening event also allowed the diversification of arthropods as they took advantage of the new habitat.
 Near the end of the Devonian, 70% of all species became extinct in a sequence of mass extinction events, collectively known as the Late Devonian extinction.

 Carboniferous Period

 The Carboniferous spans from 359 million to 299 million years ago.
-Tropical swamps dominated the Earth, and the large amounts of trees created much of the carbon that became coal deposits (hence the name Carboniferous).
+Tropical swamps dominated the Earth, and the large amounts of trees sequestered much of the carbon that became coal deposits (hence the name Carboniferous and the term "coal forest").
 About 90% of all coal beds were deposited in the Carboniferous and Permian periods, which represent just 2% of the Earth's geologic history.
-The high oxygen levels caused by these swamps allowed massive arthropods, normally limited in size by their respiratory systems, to proliferate.
-Tetrapods diversified during the Carboniferous, and one lineage acquired an amniotic egg which could survive outside of the water.
-These tetrapods, the amniotes, included the first reptiles and synapsids (mammal relatives).
-Throughout the Carboniferous, there was a cooling pattern, which eventually led to the glaciation of Gondwana as much of it was situated around the south pole.
-This event was known as the Permo-Carboniferous Glaciation and resulted in a major loss of area for coal forests, the Carboniferous rainforest collapse.
+The high oxygen levels caused by these wetland rainforests allowed arthropods, normally limited in size by their respiratory systems, to proliferate and increase in size.
+Tetrapods also diversified during the Carboniferous as semiaquatic amphibians such as the temnospondyls, and one lineage developed extraembryonic membranes that allowed their eggs to survive outside of the water.
+These tetrapods, the amniotes, included the first sauropsids (which evolved the reptiles, dinosaurs and birds) and synapsids (the ancestors of mammals).
+Throughout the Carboniferous, there was a cooling pattern, which eventually led to the glaciation of Gondwana as much of it was situated around the South Pole.
+This event was known as the Permo-Carboniferous Glaciation and resulted in a major loss of coal forests, known as the Carboniferous rainforest collapse.